 In the above example, a lattice constructed with

 vc = va + vb.
 Furthermore, any given lattice can have

 multiple bases.
 Below,

 vb span the same lattice as

 plot_2d_lattice may look different but the lattices are

 sage: va = vector(ZZ, [1,0]) sage: vb = vector(ZZ, [0,1]) sage: vc = vector(ZZ, [1, 1]) sage: vd = vector(ZZ, [-1,-2]) sage: show(plot_2d_lattice(va, vb)) sage: show(plot_2d_lattice(vc, vd))

-There are hard problems associated with lattices.
-GGH’s security depends on the difficulty of the closest vector problem (CVP).
+Lattices have hard problems associated with them.
+GGH's security depends on the difficulty of the closest vector problem (CVP).
 Intuitively, CVP involves finding the closest lattice point to an arbitrary point.
 For example:

 sage: ol = vector(RR, [1.7, 2]) # a point that is not on the lattice sage: show(plot_2d_lattice(va, vb, xmin=-5, xmax=5, ymin=-5, ymax=5) + plot(points(ol, color='red')))